The Arkansas International Featured Reader: Kaveh Akbar

 Kaveh Akbar, an Iranian American poet, is the Arkansas International Featured Reader for 2017, sponsored by the University of Arkansas Program in Creative Writing and Translation.
 His work has appeared in The New Yorker, Ploughshares, PBS NewsHour, and Poetry, among others.
 His debut full-length collection, Calling a Wolf a Wolf, is forthcoming in 2017.
 Akbar is the recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship, a Pushcart Prize, and the Poetry Society of America’s Lucille Medwick Memorial Award.
 Born in Tehran, Iran, Akbar currently lives and teaches in Florida.

 Theatre Workshop with Mark Smith (for fourth - sixth graders)

 Mark Smith from Arts Live Theatre will host this workshop for fourth - sixth graders.
-More details for this event will be added as they become available.

 Literary Yoga with Lori Brownmiller